 The Complaint alleges that Defendants have violated USERRA in two ways:

-Second, the Complaint alleges that Alaska and Horizon have failed to provide the regular salaries to employees during their short-term military leave despite paying normal wages to employees who take comparable forms of leave.
+Second, Count IV of the Complaint (the Paid Leave Claim) alleges that Alaska and Horizon have failed to provide the regular salaries to employees during their short-term military leave despite paying normal wages to employees who take comparable forms of leave.

-1. The Virtual Credit Class: all current and former employees of Horizon or any subsidiary, joint venture, or division of Horizon who were subjected to Horizon’s “virtual credit” policy with respect to a period of military leave, from May 1, 2017 through the date of the judgment in this action.
+1. The Virtual Credit Class: All current and former employees of Horizon who were subjected to Horizon's "virtual credit" policy with respect to a period of military leave and who were demoted or forced to work additional hours in order to maintain their line holder status as a result of the "virtual credit" policy from May 1, 2017 through November 6, 2017.

-2. The Paid Leave Class: all current and former Alaska or Horizon employees who have taken short-term military leave from October 10,2004 through the date of the judgment in this action.
+2. The Paid Leave Class: All current and former Alaska or Horizon pilots who have taken short-term military leave from October 10, 2004 through the date of judgment.

 Excluded from the Classes are the following persons: (a) allformer or current individuals who previously reached settlements with orjudgments against Defendants resolving or releasing any claims arising during the Class Period under USERRA related to any of the claims in this lawsuit; and(b) any person who served as a fiduciary of the Plan and their beneficiaries under the Plans and any member of the immediate family of and any heirs,successors or assigns of any such person.